chromaway/ngcccbase/doc/exchange.md

 Exporting an asset definition
 -----------------------------

 The asset definition is now in your wallet.
-You got it back as JSON when issuing the asset, but you can also make the wallet list it with the getasset command, using the moniker "foo_inc" as search key:
+You got it back as JSON when issuing the asset, but you can also make the wallet list it with the ```getasset``` command, using the asset's moniker "foo_inc" as the search key:

     client.getasset('foo_inc')